Off-Road Mobile Source Research

 Today, off-road diesel engines contribute 29 percent of statewide diesel PM emissions and 11 percent of statewide NOx emissions.
 Because of the quick market growth for off-road diesel engines, and the continuous improvement of emission control for on-road engines and vehicles, off-road diesel engines will become increasingly important sources of engine emission-related air pollution.

-The objective of this project is to measure the emission rates of several criteria and non-criteria pollutants from two off-road diesel engines (see photo below) with different aftertreatment configurations.
-One engine will be certified and equipped with the selective catalytic reduction (SCR) system only, and the other engine will be certified and equipped with a combined diesel particulate filter (DPF) and SCR system.
-The project will test both engines on an engine dynamometer over the same test cycles, and measure the emission rates of criteria pollutants including NOx, PM, non-methane hydrocarbons (NMHC), and carbon monoxide (CO), and non-criteria pollutants such as carbon dioxide (CO2), individual volatile organic compounds (VOCs), metals, particle number (PN), and polycyclic aromatic hydrocarbons (PAHs).
-In addition, the project will identify and recommend potential engine and aftertreatment control strategies to maximize emission reductions over the test cycles using a numerical model.
+The objective of this project was to measure the emission rates of several criteria and non-criteria pollutants from two off-road diesel engines (see photo below) with different aftertreatment configurations.
+One engine was be certified and equipped with the selective catalytic reduction (SCR) system only, and the other engine was be certified and equipped with a combined diesel particulate filter (DPF) and SCR system.
+The project tested both engines on an engine dynamometer over the same test cycles, and measured the emission rates of criteria pollutants including NOx, PM, non-methane hydrocarbons (NMHC), and carbon monoxide (CO), and non-criteria pollutants such as carbon dioxide (CO2), individual volatile organic compounds (VOCs), metals, particle number (PN), and polycyclic aromatic hydrocarbons (PAHs).
+In addition, the project identified and recommended potential engine and aftertreatment control strategies to maximize emission reductions over the test cycles using a numerical model.

 Hybridization and Full Electrification Potential in Off-Road Applications

 Some electrified off-road equipment currently operates in the state; however, more work is needed to determine the feasibility of electrifying wider vocational applications of this sector.
-In this project, previously unexplored pathways for hybridization and electrification in off-road equipment that maximize climate and air quality benefits while remaining both technically and economically viable are going to be identified.
-This study will assess the current trends toward electrification in the off-road equipment sector and determine the factors that have driven these trends.
-Additionally, this study will examine the entire off-road sector with an engine horsepower greater than 50hp and classify the various vocations by energy demand and operational activity to determine which sectors have not been considered for hybridization or electrification but could be partially or fully electrified in the near future.
-The results of this study will provide CARB with a roadmap for future incentive programs that will help meet its air quality and climate goals.
+In this project, previously unexplored pathways for hybridization and electrification in off-road equipment that maximize climate and air quality benefits while remaining both technically and economically viable were identified.
+This study assessed the current trends toward electrification in the off-road equipment sector and determine the factors that have driven these trends.
+Additionally, this study examined the entire off-road sector with an engine horsepower greater than 50hp and classified the various vocations by energy demand and operational activity to determine which sectors have not been considered for hybridization or electrification but could be partially or fully electrified in the near future.
+The results of this study provided CARB with a roadmap for future incentive programs that will help meet its air quality and climate goals.

 More information on CARB contract 18RD016 is available in the Research Contract Catalogue.